Modbus RTU to DNP3 Serial Battery Charger Monitoring Case Study

 Modbus RTU to DNP3 Serial Challenge

-The upstream/server side was a battery charger exposing data over Modbus RTU.
-The downstream/client side was a DNP3 serial master used in a substation monitoring environment.
-That meant the project depended on both protocol translation and serial-layer clarity.
-The bridge had to fit the physical transport requirements of the installed system while still presenting the right telemetry on the DNP3 side.
+The upstream/server side was a Servelec RIT-series battery charger exposing data over Modbus RTU.
+The downstream/client side was a DNP3 Serial master in a substation monitoring environment.
+That made the job a true serial-to-serial protocol conversion project rather than a simple local handoff.

 Battery Charger Integration Results